-- 8. 5.1 No further modification, after approval by the BFA/HACD Board, shall be permitted during the Event unless approved by the Jury President.
+- 8. 5.1 No further modification, after approval by the BFA/HACD Board, shall be permitted during the Competition Year unless approved by three-quarter majority of the HACD/Board.
 No such rule addition or modification shall be retroactive. - 8.
-5.2 The task rules of Chapter 15 are defined as variable rules and changes to those may be made without authorization. - 8.
+5.2 The task rules of Section I, II, and III, Chapter 15 are defined as variable rules and changes to those may be made without authorization. - 8.
 5.3 Variations to task rules shall be provided individually to each competitor in writing.